Kana III: Orthography 仮名遣い

 pool

-In rare circumstances, loanwords are sometimes written in Hiragana.
-This is usually for children who haven’t learned Katakana yet.
-In this event, ー is also used in Hiragana to indicate long vowels.
+In rare circumstances, loanwords can be written in hiragana.
+This is often seen in works written for children.
+In this event, ー is also used in hiragana to indicate long vowels.

 カタカナで書かれた大和言葉・漢語